Extreme Problem Debt ‘Affecting 1.6 Million UK Households’

 “Higher wages must be at the heart of the government’s economic plan.
 We need a return to proper year-on-year pay rises, and a higher national minimum wage.

 “The government must also do more to help low-income families struggling with problem debt in getting access to debt restructuring and insolvency support.”

 If you live anywhere in Scotland and are struggling with problem debt then Scotland Debt Solutions can help.
-Contact one of our four offices to find out more and to arrange a free consultation.
+Contact one of our five offices to find out more and to arrange a free consultation.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]